Devin Devine, stone sculptor based out of Pennsylvania

 The best answer I can usually come up with is….sort of!
 I consider cairns to be a rustic tradition.
 Who uses a hammer on a cairn?
 As such, I usually call these stacked stone, or dry stone sculpture.
 Or natural material assemblage`, if I just happen to feel the need to interject some artsy french words into the talk.
 These may be built in situ (see what I just did there?) or, like this egg here, they can be built remotely at my workshop and then wrapped up very carefully and delivered.

-In addition to rusticity, cairns also tend to be ephemeral.
+In addition to rusticity, modern cairns also tend to be ephemeral.
 My works are intended as permanent and this piece does have a small amount of well-hidden mortar, to help make it portable and to protect from vandalism.
 For this reason, I started referring to my works usually as “stacked stone sculptures”, rather than “dry” stone sculptures a few years back.

 Related content: stone path with ramps, cairns and mosaic elements